zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

     var form = webDriver.WaitUntil(() => blade.FindElement<FormSection>(), "Could not find the form.");
     ```

-1. The following example supports validations.
+1. The form has 2 fields, a TextBox field and a Selector field.
+The following example supports validations.
 The user can enter text in the contactName `TextBox` field and wait until it is marked as Edited and Valid.

     ```cs
     string fieldName = "contactName";